Jealousy

 - 1982 demo, aka "Dead of Night" (4:20)

-All text on this website aside from direct quotations (such as of lyrics and of other nonoriginal content) is copyright © 2001-2013 by Wayne Studer.
+All text on this website aside from direct quotations (such as of lyrics and of other nonoriginal content) is copyright © 2001-2023 by Wayne Studer.
 All Rights Reserved.
-All lyrics and images copyright © their respective dates by their respective owners.
-Brief quotations and small, low-resolution images are used for identification and critical commentary; it is therefore believed that they constitute Fair Use under U.S. copyright law.
+All lyrics and images are copyright © their respective dates by their respective owners.
+Brief quotations and small, low-resolution images are used for identification and critical commentary, thereby constituting Fair Use under U.S. copyright law.
 Billboard chart data are copyright © their respective dates by Nielsen Business Media, Inc.